Last week Wednesday, at 4 am, I sent an email to Steven Pressfield.

 A week later, Steven posted my letter.
 You can read the whole thing here.

-It got more than a hundred comments, more than any post other had ever gotten on Steven´s blog.
+It got more than a hundred comments, more than any other post had ever gotten on Steven´s blog.

 Some of the commentators said I should get a grip and pull myself together.
 Others expressed sympathy for my sorry predicament.
 Most were a bit shocked, I guess.
 Perhaps Americans are not used to this sort of public beans spilling.